 If these calories remain unused, they can be converted into triglycerides and stored in fat cells.

-Although a variety of factors come into play, some studies show that moderate alcohol consumption can increase blood triglycerides by up to 53%, even if your triglyceride levels are normal (30).
+Although a variety of factors come into play, some studies show that moderate alcohol consumption can increase blood triglycerides by up to 53%, even if your triglyceride levels are normal to begin with (30).

 Summary: Some studies suggest that limiting your alcohol intake can help lower blood triglyceride levels.

 Particularly, soy protein has been shown to reduce blood triglyceride levels.

 A 2004 study compared how soy and animal proteins affected triglycerides.
 After six weeks, soy protein was found to decrease triglyceride levels by 12.4% more than animal protein (37).

 Similarly, an analysis of 23 studies found that soy protein was associated with a 7.3% decline in triglycerides (38).